-Advanced apprenticeships involve the development and assessment of skills, knowledge, and behaviours at Level 3 (relevant to the occupational sector or job role), and as defined by the Standard.
+Advanced apprenticeships all have a National Standard, they involve the development and assessment of skills, knowledge and behaviours at Level 3 (relevant to the occupational sector or job role) and as defined by the Standard.
 Achievement of an Advanced Apprenticeship may allow progression onto a Higher-Level Apprenticeship.